Hyrozdmr/fridge-wizard/README.md

 ## Running Fridge Hero
 To run Fridge Hero locally:
 ### Running the dev environment
 You will need an active MongoDB connection to use most of Fridge Hero's features.
-MongoDB connections can be managed conveniently with the Mongo Compass.
+MongoDB connections can be managed conveniently with the MongoDB Compass app.
+(You can download it from [here](https://www.mongodb.com/products/tools/compass))

+In another terminal, `cd` to `fridge-hero/backend/`.
+In the CLI, execute `pipenv install` to update dependencies, then `pipenv shell` to start the virtual environment, then `python manage.py runserver` from within the virtual environment to run the backend server.
+By default, it runs on port 8000.

 In a terminal, `cd` to `fridge-hero/frontend/`.
 In the CLI, execute `npm install` to update dependencies, then `npm run start` to run the frontend server.
 By default, it runs on port 3000.

-In another terminal, `cd` to `fridge-hero/backend/`.
-In the CLI, execute `pipenv install` to update dependencies, then `pipenv shell` to start the virtual environment, then `python manage.py runserver` from within the virtual environment to run the backend server.
-By default, it runs on port 8000.
+Once the `frontend` starts succesfully it should then automatically open a browser window for you with Fridge Hero.

-While the servers are running, navigate to http://localhost:3000/ to begin using Fridge Hero.
+Alternatively, if this doesn't happen automatically; while the servers are running, open your browser of choice and navigate to http://localhost:3000/ to begin using Fridge Hero.

+#### 🤩 Sign up and you'll be quickly on your way to being the hero of all of those forgotten items at the back of your fridge! 🫶🏼
+#### 🎉 You know the ones we're talking about, all the things you buy on that grocery run but you *keeeep* moving further to the back... stuff that you often avoid cooking with.
+### <p align="center">💪🏼 Until now! 😉</p>

-### Running tests
+## Running tests
 A suite of backend tests are included with Fridge Hero.
 All tests files are in `fridge-hero/backed/tests/` and use Python's unittest library to perform tests.

 To run all tests, `cd` to `fridge-hero/backend`.
 In the CLI, execute `python -m unittest discover -v -s tests -p '*_test.py'`.